maksimonishchenko/flutter/README.md

 BSD 3-Clause License

-Copyright (c) 2022-present, Rex Isaac Raphael.
+Copyright (c) 2022-present, Rex Isaac Raphael, Onishchenko Maxim Viktorovich.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without